Disen tram stop

 Disen is a tram stop located on the Oslo Tramway network.
 Located in Nordre Aker in northern Oslo, the station is part of the Kjelsås Line, that operates between Storo and Kjelsås.
 Disen also has a balloon loop, for trams to turn around and change direction.
 However, trams do not regularly terminate at Disen anymore.
-Disen was opened on the 25th September, 1934.
+Disen was opened on 25 September 1934.

 Disen was also closed along with the rest of the Kjelsås Line between 2002 and 2004.
 Uni-directional SL79 trams serve the tram stop, but occasionally SL95 trams serve Line 12.

 Service

 Disen is served by Line 11 and Line 12 of the Oslo Tramway network.
 Line 11 and 12 both have their westbound terminus at Majorstuen and eastbound terminus of Kjelsås.
 Night bus routes 11N and 12N also serve the station during the night period which lasts between 2 AM and 6 AM.
 Disen is also approximately 600 metres from Storo's metro station and approximately 850 metres away from Grefsen railway station.